 Six of the best insoles for running shoes, including inserts for flat feet, overpronation, and those experiencing shin splints or shin pain.

-If you suffer from some form of running fatigue/pain, a pair of running insoles may just be what you’ve been missing.
-Running insoles can be purchased over-the-counter and also online from specialist brands, designed to improve the comfort of our running shoes.
+If you suffer from running fatigue or pain, a pair of running insoles may just be what you’ve been missing.
+Running insoles can be purchased over-the-counter and also online from specialist brands, designed to improve the comfort of your running shoes.

-Often, the insoles that come with our running shoes don’t provide that extra support and comfort, with these being rather fragile and weak.
-A well-made pair of running insoles can even reduce pain in the plantar fascia, allowing those suffering from the common running injury; plantar fasciitis to still train.
+Often, the insoles that come with regular running shoes don’t provide that extra support and comfort, with these being rather fragile and weak.
+A well-made pair of running insoles can even reduce pain in the plantar fascia, allowing those suffering from the common running injury, plantar fasciitis, to still train.

-However, there are various different types of insole, with some designed specifically for overpronators (when your foot rolls inwards), underpronators (when your foot rolls outwards), those with high arches, and some for reducing the pain of shin splints.
+However, there are various different types of insole, with some designed specifically for overpronators (when your foot rolls inwards), underpronators (when your foot rolls outwards), those with high arches, and even insoles designed to reduce the pain of one of the most common running injuries, shin splints.

-*This post contains links to Amazon products and other affiliates.
-We will earn a small percentage on qualifying purchases to keep the site running.
+*This post contains links to Amazon products and other affiliate sites.
+We may earn a small percentage on qualifying purchases to keep the site running.
 To find out more, please click here.

 - Designed to prevent shin pain, knee pain, and plantar fascia pain

-- Triple zone protection to decrease shock absorption by 40%
+- Triple zone protection decreases shock absorption by up to 40%

 - Deep heel cup to absorb impact with every step